IEEE 802.3 MAC Frame Format | Ethernet Frame Format

 In Ethernet, IEEE 802.3 Frame Format defines the frame formats or frame structures that develop within the MAC layer of the protocol stack.

-It consumes 7 bytes of alternating 0’s and 1’s and alerts the receiving entity about the incoming frame.
+Preamble: It consumes 7 bytes of alternating 0’s and 1’s and alerts the receiving entity about the incoming frame.
 It also gives enough time to the receiver to synchronize its clock with that of the transmitter.
 It is added at the physical layer.

 Start Frame Delimiter (SFD): It is 1 byte long and signals the receiver about the beginning of the frame.
 It also provides the last chance for synchronization.
-The last 2 bits of this field (10101011) is 11 to tell the receiver that the next bit is the start of the destination address.
+The last 2 bits of this field (10101011) are 11 to tell the receiver that the next bit is the start of the destination address.

 Destination Address (DA): It is 6 bytes long and it contains the physical address of the destination station or the next station to receive the packet.